lyndon025/playtested/src/content/article/legacy/2023-06-27-an-intense-side-scrolling-hack-and-slash-arpg-coming-soon-beta-review---phantom-blade-exe.md

-## +Four characters that players can all play, each with their own progression
+- Four characters that players can all play, each with their own progression

-## +Unique art style, a blend of Chinese Art and Anime.
+- Unique art style, a blend of Chinese Art and Anime.

-## +Plethora of unlockable skills that can be mixed, matched, and synergized with each other
+- Plethora of unlockable skills that can be mixed, matched, and synergized with each other

-## +Clever approach to its combo chains combat system
+- Clever approach to its combo chains combat system

-## +Crossplay with PC, Android, and iOS
+- Crossplay with PC, Android, and iOS## Cons

-## Cons

 -Minor performance problems